Aakash4069/File_organizer/README.md

 # File_organiser
-This will organise files on the basis of there extension
+This will organise files on the basis of File Extension

 ## install dependency.
-* npm install node
 * npm init
+* npm install
 * Flow the file Sturcture as shown above
 * Run from the belew commands